midlantica/LovelyBunchOfCoconuts/content/quotes/he-who-opens-a-school-door-closes-a-prison.md

 ---
-title: "He who opens a school door, closes a prison"
+title: 'He who opens a school door, closes a prison'
 ---

 ## "He who opens a school door, closes a prison."